kuzzmi/github-streak/README.md

 * add more event types and replacers:
 ```
 "FIRST_COMMIT": "%an opened a coding day by pushing his first commit at %cd: %cm",
-"DOUBLE_COMMIT": "%an got a double commit!",
-"TRIPLE_COMMIT": "%an got a triple commit!"
 ```
 * moar
 ...